Concrete ship

-Concrete ships are built primarily with ferrocement (reinforced concrete) hulls, reinforced with steel bars.
-This contrasts against more traditional materials, such as pure steel or wood.
-The advantage of ferrocement construction is that materials are cheap and readily available, while the disadvantages are that construction labor costs are high, as are operating costs.
-Ferrocement ships require thick hulls, which results in either a larger cross-sectional area that hurts hydrodynamics, or leaves less space for cargo.
+Concrete ships are ships with hulls built primarily with concrete reinforced with steel rather than steel or wood.
+There are also similar ships made of ferrocement.
+The advantages of concrete construction are that materials are cheaper and readily available, maintenance is easier, they are fire-resistant, and the ships experience fewer vibrations.
+The disadvantages are that their labor and operating costs are higher, the ships weigh more, and they are less durable than steel.

-During the late 19th century, there were concrete river barges in Europe, and during both World War I and World War II, steel shortages led the US military to order the construction of small fleets of ocean-going concrete ships, the largest of which was the SS Selma.
-United States Maritime Administration (MARAD) designation for concrete ships-barges was Type B ship.
-Few concrete ships were completed in time to see wartime service during World War I, but during 1944 and 1945, concrete ships and barges were used to support U.S. and British invasions in Europe and the Pacific.
-Since the late 1930s, there have also been ferrocement pleasure boats.
+During the late 19th century, there were concrete river barges and pleasure craft in Europe, and during both World War I and World War II, steel shortages led the US military to order the construction of small fleets of ocean-going concrete ships.
+Few concrete ships were completed in time to see wartime service during World War I, but concrete ships and barges were used to support Allied forces in World War II.